How to Start a Roofing Company: 9-Step Guide [2025]

 ServiceTitan Pricebook Pro is a tool that can help you with your pricing strategy.

-It shows updated pricing averages for your services, allowing you to better estimate your position among competitors in your region.
+It shows updated pricing averages for your services, helping you better estimate your position relative to competitors in your region.

 Its Smart Start functionality automatically adds the most common services personalized to your business.
 The platform then delivers regular cost, image, description, and hours-sold updates for each item.